groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-docs/content/rewriter/getting-started/hello-world/_index.md

 }
 ```

-You can fetch the paraphrased texts from the `paraphraseReult` property.
+You can fetch the paraphrased texts from the `paraphraseResult` property.

 ## What’s next?